uci-plrg/zen-ids/EXPERIMENTS.md

 1. Install the PHP application in a live Apache instance and record some HTTP traffic.
   * We recommend HTTP recorder [gor](https://github.com/buger/gor)
-2. Install the same PHP application in the Apache instance where Zen IDS is installed.
+2. Install the same PHP application in the Apache instance where ZenIDS is installed.
-  * Manually verify that the application works normally with Zen IDS running.
+  * Manually verify that the application works normally with ZenIDS running.
 2. If the application has an authentication scheme:
-  * Instrument the login mechanism with the Zen IDS `set_user_level($level)` function.
+  * Instrument the login mechanism with the ZenIDS `set_user_level($level)` function.
   * Verify that the Apache error log contains entries recognizing user login and logout, including cookie authentication.
 4. Crawl the application with `wget`
 4. Create and deploy the initial *trusted profile*